brunomsantiago/mip_python/readme.md

 ## Method 1: Copying Custom Properties

 This method involves copying custom properties from a previously labeled file to a new one.
-It is a simple, fast and does not require external tools nor an Office 365 account.
+It is simple, fast and does not require external tools nor an Office 365 account.
 While effective, this method  is non-standard and may have potential drawbacks.

 I have conducted some tests using Python-generated Excel spreadsheets and have not encountered any issues.
 The file opens normally, without any warnings, and with the correct sensitivity label applied.

-The custom properties `MSIP_Label_{label-id}_ActionId` or `MSIP_Label_{label-id}_SetDate` may present potential issues in the future.
+I think the custom properties `MSIP_Label_{label-id}_ActionId` or `MSIP_Label_{label-id}_SetDate` may present potential issues in the future.

 According to the documentation `ActionId` is changed every time a MIP label is applied by a standard tool and may be used for audit purposes.
-It seems to be an UID and it would be easy to generate a new one in Python, but since the documentation mentions audit purposes I suspect it is also sent to the organization's Azure Directory.
+It seems to be an UID and it would be easy to generate a new one in Python, but since [the documentation](https://learn.microsoft.com/en-us/information-protection/develop/concept-mip-metadata) mentions audit purposes I suspect it is also sent to the organization's Azure Directory.

-The `SetDate` is also changed every time a MIP label is applied by just copying it from other file it may be inconsistent with the file creation date.
+The `SetDate` is also changed every time a MIP label is applied and by just copying it from other file it may be inconsistent with the file creation date.
 It also would be easy to generate a new timestamp with python.

 But with no issues so far, I plan to continue using this method of copying all properties, as it is akin to updating the original file with Python.